openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

 ___
 - **Duration:** Resist ends (Fail x 3 = 1 minute)
 - **Invocation Time:** 1 Major Action
-- **Power Level:** 3
+- **Power Level:** 5
 - **Attack:**
  - Entropy vs. Toughness
-- **Description:** Entropic energy overcomes the target, bombarding their system and inducing nausea that makes any kind of action difficult.
+- **Description:** Entropic energy overcomes the target, bombarding their system and inducing nausea that makes self-defense and any kind of action difficult.
 This bane might stem from a witch's curse, chemical warfare, a powerful poison, or exposure to alien toxins.
-- **Effect:** The target has disadvantage 2 on all action rolls.
+- **Effect:** The target has disadvantage 1 on all action rolls and -1 to all defenses.